 The incorporation of a brand new company takes around eight to ten days but one can buy a “shelf company” and start business almost immediately.
 This kind of “shelf company” has never traded since incorporation and so has no liabilities.

 Shelf companies are ready-made companies which can be used the moment they are purchased.
-They normally have an authorised capital of HK$10,000 with standard Memorandum and Articles of Association.
-One can change the name, amend the Articles or increase the authorised capital at any time.
+They normally have an authorized capital of HK$10,000 with standard Memorandum and Articles of Association.
+One can change the name, amend the Articles or increase the authorized capital at any time.
 Shelf companies are setup in Hong Kong with one subscriber share of HK$1.00 which is the statutory minimum.
 There is no obligation to subscribe and pay up further capital.